TawalMc/tawaldevuniverse.hashnode.dev/claybzd4c000108mf4xs12yz5.md

 respect this rule.

 I'm sharing a few tips that I use in my daily tasks, and I hope you have others that you want to share with us.
-I'm open to tips, and my social accounts (below) are there for that.
+I'm open to tips, and my social accounts are there for that.

 _So can you smell what Tawaliou is cooking?_